Our portable Dino dredge rental systems work great for small hydraulic dredging jobs such as:

-The Dino Six sediment removal system is comprised of a small dredge manufactured domestically.
-The Dino Six measures just over 22′ long and 6′ wide and is less than 6′ tall.
-With a wet weight around 4,000 pounds, it is a very lightweight portable dredge, with a low cost of mobilization, and a small environmental footprint.
+Our sediment removal system is comprised of a small dredge manufactured domestically.
+The dredge measures just over 22′ long and 6′ wide and is less than 6′ tall.
+With a wet weight of around 4,000 pounds, it is a very lightweight portable dredge, with a low cost of mobilization, and a small environmental footprint.

-Mobilization costs are a fraction of a typical six inch dredge.
+Mobilization costs are a fraction of a typical six-inch dredge.
 The launching and loading are more like a boat than a conventional dredge or excavator.
 There is no damage to the shoreline or tracks to be repaired.
-The Dino Six is similar to a small pontoon boat.
+The dredge is similar to a small pontoon boat.
 It relies on 2 stainless steel pontoons that are compartmentalized into 3 independent sections and offer a 2 to 1 displacement factor for flotation.

 The system is simple and easy to operate.
 It excavates sediment with a durable, high-torque, direct-drive cutter head and pumps at rates up to 1500 gpm through the highly abrasion-resistant, hydraulic submersible dredge pump.
 The 6″ submersible pump installed on this machine is manufactured in-house and is able to pass softball-sized debris without damage or clogging.